nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 A firewall is a piece if software, or hardware, that acts as security barrier monitoring and controlling incoming and outgoing network traffic based on a set of predefined rules or policies.
 The Linux kernel has a build in [Netfilter](https://en.wikipedia.org/wiki/Netfilter) framework that we can control in userspace with a command-line utility, 'iptables', that allows you to configure and manage firewall rules and network packet filtering.
 In layperson terms this means that at the Operative System level we have a way to check all data coming in or going out of your computer.

 Raw 'iptables' commands are hard to understand, even for experts and there are other programs designed to generate this rules for you.
 A good example is the 'fail2ban' command above.
-In ubuntu system the program 'UFW', (the Uncomplicated FireWall) is widely used.
+In Ubuntu system the program 'UFW', (the Uncomplicated FireWall) is widely used.
 The following will deny all incoming traffic and allow all outgoing, then allow all ssh, http and https.
 Hopefully it is self explanatory.
 ```
 root@remote# apt install ufw
 root@remote# ufw disable